Phase 3 · Selective Alignment · May 2026 Onwards

 No comparable transactions exist

-A solo founder with 100% ownership of 330+ documented assets across 8 simultaneous domains, with several frameworks that have no public peer (BioCode, HUAI Baseline Map, HDTP, ISBP, GPU Sentinel), built under conditions no comparable case has matched, with strategic goals largely undisclosed — this combination has no precedent.
+A solo founder with 100% ownership of 330+ mapped assets across 8 simultaneous domains, with several frameworks that have no public peer (BioCode, HUAI Baseline Map, HDTP, ISBP, GPU Sentinel), built under conditions no comparable case has matched, with strategic goals largely undisclosed — this combination has no precedent.
 There are no comparable transactions to anchor a valuation.
 There is no comparable team structure to model.
 There is no comparable IP package to benchmark against.
 Evaluation by analogy fails because the analogues do not exist.

 02